Water Pollution & Stormwater

 Stormwater can cause localized flooding and erosion.

+In undeveloped landscapes, precipitation soaks into the ground or flows overland more slowly than in developed areas.
+Impervious surfaces such as streets, driveways, parking lots, and buildings increase the rate and volume of stormwater flowing directly into storm drains and waterbodies.
 Slowing the rate and decreasing the volume of stormwater runoff significantly reduces the risk of flooding and erosion, and associated property damage.
 For example, directing stormwater to areas where it can soak or percolate slowly into the ground is one way to mitigate stormwater flows, as well as replenishing groundwater supplies and improving water quality.

 There are many ways that you can help to reduce water pollution, flooding and erosion.